 The Lord God said, “It is not good for the man to be alone.
 I will make a helper suitable for him.”
 Genesis 2:18 NIV

 Time for a Hebrew lesson.
 The Hebrew phrase translated here as “helper suitable” and in other translations “help meet” is ezer kenegdo.
 Many look at this phrase from an English standpoint and say this means Eve was less than Adam because she was his helper.
 The problem with that is that God himself is referred to as our ezer (helper) in a number of places in Scripture (see Ps.
 33:20 for example).
 Does that mean that God is somehow less than us because he helps us?
 Quite the contrary!
 He is more powerful than us which means he can help us!
+God himself is the only other ezer in all of Scripture: God & Eve!
 The word kenegdo regulates ezer by indicating that this is a helper in likeness, someone who is like the other that can help.
 According to Dr. Kindy DeLong, without kenegdo a Hebrew reader would have to assume that Eve was more powerful than Adam, but kenegdo shows equality.